University of California Hastings College of the Law, J.D., 2011

 Boston University, B.A., Economics and Political Science, 2008

 Università Commerciale Luigi Bocconi; Milan, Italy, Fall 2010

 Honors & Awards

-Elizabeth (Tran) Castillo joined Cotchett, Pitre & McCarthy, LLP (CPM) in 2012 and is a Senior Associate on the Antitrust & Global Competition Team.
+Elizabeth (Tran) Castillo joined Cotchett, Pitre & McCarthy, LLP (CPM) in 2012 and is a Principal on the Antitrust & Global Competition Team.
 Her practice focuses on complex litigation—specifically, antitrust class actions against international cartels.
-Ms. Castillo is the lead associate at CPM on In re Automotive Parts Antitrust Litigation (Auto Parts), a multidistrict litigation pending in the Eastern District of Michigan.
-Auto Parts concerns the bid-rigging and price-fixing of scores of automotive parts and has become the largest indirect purchaser class action in terms of settlement value in history.
-Ms. Castillo received the American Antitrust Institute’s 2016 Outstanding Antitrust Litigation Achievement by a Young Lawyer Award for her work in Auto Parts.
+Ms. Castillo’s successes include representing End-Payor Plaintiffs in In re Automotive Parts Antitrust Litigation (Auto Parts), a multidistrict litigation pending in the Eastern District of Michigan.
+Auto Parts concerns the bid-rigging, price-fixing, and market allocation of scores of automotive parts and has become the largest indirect purchaser class action in terms of settlement value in history.
+Ms. Castillo received the American Antitrust Institute’s Outstanding Antitrust Litigation Achievement by a Young Lawyer Award in 2016 for her work on Auto Parts.

 Ms. Castillo received her B.A. in Economics and Political Science, with a concentration in Public Policy, from Boston University (BU) in 2008.
 At BU, she interned at an international law firm and business advocacy organization in London and Sydney, respectively, during her junior year.
 Ms. Castillo has national and state legislative experience.
 She interned for then-U.S. Representative Neil Abercrombie (D-Hawaii, 1991-2010; Governor of Hawaii, 2010-2014) in Washington, D.C. and State Representative Scott Nishimoto (D-Hawaii, 2003-present) in Honolulu.